willdurand-edu/php-slides/src/06_model_view_controller.md

 PHP is a templating language per se.

-**Never**, **ever**, **ever** mix HTML and PHP codes or kittens will die.
+**Never**, **ever**, **ever** mix HTML and PHP codes or kittens will die: you have to separate the presentation from the business logic.
 But creating a template engine is ok!

     !php
     class TemplateEngine